Black Tea – Benefits, Nutrition, & Side Effects

 A. No, it is anti-inflammatory.
 It helps lower the C-reactive protein levels (a sign of inflammation).

 A. Except for the polyphenol content, black tea and green tea have identical advantages.
 Black tea is often a good option if you’re looking for a caffeine boost.
 However, if your body is sensitive to caffeine, green tea is an excellent alternative because it contains L theanine (an amino acid) that is relaxing.

 A. Yes.
 Flavonoids present in black tea decrease visceral fat and triglyceride levels.
 In addition, it decreases obesity caused by inflammation.
 Furthermore, a cup of black tea contains only about two calories.
 It also has no cholesterol or saturated fat, which leads to weight loss.

 A. Black tea includes antioxidants known as flavonoids, beneficial for cardiovascular health.
 In addition, regular consumption may help reduce the risk of many diseases like heart disease, high blood pressure, raised cholesterol, elevated triglyceride levels, and obesity.

 A. Yes, by adding lemon to black tea, you can help keep your calorie and fat intake under control.
-That is because black tea restricts the body’s ability to absorb iron, but the lemon works in the opposite direction by supporting the body’s ability to absorb iron.
+That is because black tea restricts the body’s ability to absorb iron, but lemon works in the opposite direction by supporting the body’s ability to absorb iron.
 Therefore, lemon with black tea is good for you.

-A. Yes, there are numerous advantages of drinking black tea with lemon.
+A. There are numerous advantages of drinking black tea with lemon.
 Lemon is a potent antioxidant that aids the body in combating free radicals.
 Consuming lemon black tea protects you from a variety of diseases and also aids in the battle against early indications of ageing.
 Both lemon and tea are diuretics.
 It means they prevent water retention in the body, hence preventing bloating.